 Day 5.
 The Transylvanian Triangle: Sibiu – Sighisoara – Brasov

 Today, we’ll continue exploring “The Transylvanian Triangle.”
-Our next stop will be Sighisoara, a UNESCO World Heritage Sight.
+Our next stop will be Sighisoara, a UNESCO World Heritage Site.
 This town was also established in the 12th century, again by German craftsmen, the so-called Transylvanian Saxons.
-Today, the city is known for its well-preserved historical center, colorful houses, and watch towers, but maybe more than anything else, as the birthplace of Vlad Cepes, aka Vlad The Impaler.
+Today, the city is known for its well-preserved historical center, colorful houses, and watchtowers, but perhaps more than anything else, as the birthplace of Vlad Tepes, aka Vlad the Impaler.
 We’ll check the Church of the Dominican Monastery, the Clock Tower, Saint Joseph’s Roman Catholic Church, the Tailors’ Tower, the Covered Stairway, and other significant sights.

 Then we will proceed to Brasov, perhaps the most picturesque town on our trip.
 You’ll be charmed by its historical buildings, restored bastions, and fortified guard towers.
 The best way to explore this cute place is on foot, so that’s exactly what we will do.